Chapter 3 : Vengeance

 “All right,” she whispered quietly.
 “Okay, fine.
 I didn't need to say hi to James Potter.
 You're right.”

-James Potter would have recognized the man he went to Hogwarts with, the man who aimed a bludger at him with every intention of killing him, the man who had tried to kill him that day at Azkaban prison, and the man who caused his father's death.
+James Potter would have recognized the man he went to Hogwarts with, the man who aimed a bludger at him with every intention of killing him, the man who had tried to kill him that day at Azkaban prison.

 “Nolan,” Clancy said quietly, seeking his attention.